dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 uid: core/get-started/uwp/getting-started
 ---

-# UWP - New Database
+# Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database

 In this walkthrough, you will build a Universal Windows Platform (UWP) application that performs basic data access against a local SQLite database using Entity Framework.